Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 #let us run the Street network distance based accessibility for same building, keep in mind this will take more time to run
 # while running the function will show how much time will be needed to complate the calculation!
 # The following line takes about 1 hr to complete On a Windows i7 laptop, with 32GB ram
-# to test the function, we recommend you use a small smaple locations (e.g., around 1000 buildings)
+# to test the function, we recommend you use a small sample locations (e.g., around 1000 buildings)

 #for road network distance
 building_access_Net <- GreenExp::greenspace_access(buildings, buffer_distance = 300, euclidean = FALSE, pseudo_entrance = T, epsg_code= 28992, minimum_greenspace_size = 400)

-#join the access calcuation result to building polygons for mapping
+#join the access calculation result to building polygons for mapping
 #First reproject to match the projection with random building projection
 building_access_Net <-  sf::st_transform(building_access_Net, sf::st_crs(buildings))